E3 1995: Organization

 Prior to 1995, the video game industry used the Consumer Electronics Show (CES) as their primary trade show venue.
 In the years leading up to 1995, the video game industry was usually delegated to an outdoor section of CES, which were not ideal conditions for promoting products.
 The International Digital Software Association (IDSA), later renamed to the Entertainment Software Association (ESA), approached CES and its head Gary J. Shapiro with their grievances about the conditions they had at CES.
 As CES did not consider video games as part of consumer electronics, they were unwilling to alter how they would involve video games.
 This led IDSA to consider starting their own show.
 Pat Ferrell of GamePro, a publication owned by International Data Group (IDG) with experience in running trade shows like MacWorld, began the process of organizing such a show.
 Tom Kalinske, then the CEO of Sega of America, was a prime motivator in establishing a new show, believing CES did not have the video game industry's best interests at heart, and had found previously that running a Sega-only event was highly regarded by retailers and media alike.
 IDSA also recognized that by holding its own trade show, it would have a means to finance its organization.
-Ferrell came up with the show's name "Electronic Entertainment Expo" with the idea that it could be treated as "E cubed", however, in conversations with exhibitors, they felt this approach was unnecessary, and that the "E3" moniker was simple and just as effective.
+Ferrell came up with the show's name "Electronic Entertainment Expo" with the idea that it could be treated as "E cubed", however, the games media found the "E cubed" approach cumbersome and preferred the simpler "E3" moniker.